-Statistics about languages spoken in New Zealand provide information on the number of people who speak more than one language, record which languages are spoken, and rank the most commonly spoken languages after English.
-The most commonly spoken languages after English are Māori, Samoan, French, Yue (Cantonese), and German.
+Statistics about languages spoken in New Zealand provide information on our official languages (English, Māori, and NZ Sign Language), the number of people who speak more than one language, the most commonly spoken languages, and a range of other languages spoken.
+In 2013, the most commonly spoken languages after English were Māori, Samoan, Hindi, Northern Chinese, French, and Yue (Cantonese).

 Survey of English Language Providers (discontinued)

 This annual release collected information on the expenditure of international students enrolled at English language schools, including expenditure on tuition and related expenses, and on accommodation.
-Data are available from March 1999 to March 2010.
+Data is available from March 1999 to March 2010.

 Reports and articles